botanyldrm/Deep_Learning_with_Noisy_Labelled_Data_Literature/README.md

 Uses two networks.
 Initially, networks are warming up using cross entropy loss with penalty for confident predictions by adding a negative cross entropy term.
 They claim that adding this penalty term, makes clean and noisy samples more distinguisable during analyzing their loss.
 Then, for each training epoch, algorithm first uses GMM to model per-sample loss with each of the two networks.
 Using this and a clean probability threshold, the network then categorizes samples into a labelled set and an unlabelled set.
 Batches are pulled from each of these two sets and are first augmented.
 Predictions using the augmented samples are made and a sharpening function is applied to output to reduce entropy of label distribution.
 For labelled set, weighted sum of original label and network predictions are taken while for unlabelled set average of the two networks are taken before sharpening.
 Then, we obtained two new sets and these are fed to MixMatch algorithm.

+### 12 - Beyond Synthetic Noise: Deep Learning on Controlled Noisy Labels

-### 12 - Boosting Co-teaching with Compression Regularization for Label Noise
+### 13 - Boosting Co-teaching with Compression Regularization for Label Noise
 Uses two networks.
 They apply two stages training.
 In the first step, they trained two networks using nested dropout approach.
 Nested dropout create an output at the end of network with importance oredered.
 Then, they choose first k entry of this importance ordered output.
 They, fine tune their network using these k entry of output with Co-teaching algorithm.
 The first stage provides a reliable base for Co-teaching algorithm.

 They used Food101-N and Clothing1M datasets in their experiments.
 They takes 260k images from Clothing1M dataset which is balanced.
 There is not any clean dataset or noise rate assumption before training.
-### 13 - LEARNING WITH FEATURE-DEPENDENT LABEL NOISE: A PROGRESSIVE APPROACH
+### 14 - LEARNING WITH FEATURE-DEPENDENT LABEL NOISE: A PROGRESSIVE APPROACH

-### 14 - Augmentation Strategies for Learning with Noisy Labels
+### 15 - Augmentation Strategies for Learning with Noisy Labels

+Paper does not provide any spesific approach directly but it investigates augmentation effect over LNL appraoches.
+Main claim of the paper is that approaches should uses different augmentation strategies for warm-up and main training phase.
+Here, warm-up iterations generally used for loss characterisctic investigation where approaches try to get an idea about possible clean-noisy samples.
+In other hand, main training phase is the part of LNL where approaches try to learn from samples via backpropogation.
+They claim that weak augmentation is better for warm-up training while strong augmentaion is better for main training phase.
+They uses AutoAugment and RandAugment strategies in experiments.

+They use CIFAR10, CIFAR100 and Clothing1M in the experiments.
+They mainly apply their augmentation strategy to DIVIDEMIX and Co-teadhing+.
+They used symmetric and asymmetric syhentetic noises for clean sets.

 ## Some Classes